 - Packing list in French or English

-- Original detailed inventory in French dated, valued and signed by the shipper
+- Original detailed inventory in French dated, valued, and signed by the owner of the goods

-- Certificate of Change of Residence from the City Hall (or Embassy), which certifies that shipper is a current resident and is departing the country
+- Certificate of change of residence from the City Hall (or embassy), which certifies that the owner of the goods is a current resident and is departing the country

 - All containers arriving at TOE Bamako are scanned.

 - Documents must be received by agent at least 15 days before the arrival of the shipment to minimize any port charges.

 - It takes approximately 20–40 days to obtain the free-entry certificate.